 It is certainly possible to consider your marketing efforts in siloes—to think about SEO without considering its benefit to PPC, for example.
 To take this siloed approach diminishes the power of both, though.
 Taking advantage of every possible opportunity requires you to have a more holistic view.

 That’s what integrated digital marketing is all about, and it’s something we urge businesses to consider.
-To learn more about how integrated digital marketing can benefit your company, reach out to the Sefati Consulting team at your next convenience.
+To learn more about how integrated digital marketing can benefit your company, contact us today.